ORNL-Fusion/GITR/README.md

 3. Open the GITR container from the GITR source directory with `bash containers/run_podman.sh`

+4. You should be inside a podman container now, so `cd host` to navigate to the GITR source directory

-4. Run the following commands to build and make GITR from inside the container.
+5. Run the following commands to build and make GITR from inside the container.
 These commands must be repeated each time you initiate the container.
 > rm -rf build
 >
 > mkdir build